 Photographic Memory Miscellaneous You can accurately recall all that you have seen and heard, down to the smallest detail. -

-Prophet Miscellaneous Each time you sleep or nap, you can choose to receive a mysterious vision, message, or warning related to your mission.
+Oracle Miscellaneous Each time you sleep or nap, you can choose to receive a mysterious vision, message, or warning related to your mission.
 The GM will deliver it.
 This requires no roll, resource cost, or arcane ability.
 If you like, you may combine this with prayers or ceremonies focusing on specific topics or spiritual entities. -

 Quick Sleeper Miscellaneous You require only 3 hours of sleep per day.
 However, your rate of healing from rest is the same as others. -